Nature-based solutions knowledge gaps

 • Relationship between biodiversity, ecosystem functions and ecosystem services

-There is an urgent need to integrate NBS into policy goals related to health, economic development, finance, energy and construction in order to realise the full potential of NBS from a societal and economic perspective.
+There is an urgent need to integrate NbS into policy goals related to health, economic development, finance, energy and construction in order to realise the full potential of NbS from a societal and economic perspective.

 Desk Study Grey literature